ryancdickson/chromerootprogram/policy.md

 Chrome Root Program Participants MUST:

 1. Follow the requirements defined in the [CCADB Policy](https://www.ccadb.org/policy).
-    1. When a timeline is not defined for a requirement specified within the CCADB Policy, updates MUST be submitted to the CCADB within 14 calendar days of being completed.
+    - a.
+When a timeline is not defined for a requirement specified within the CCADB Policy, updates MUST be submitted to the CCADB within 14 calendar days of being completed.
 2. Disclose all subordinate CA certificates capable of validating to a certificate included in the Chrome Root Store or associated with a CCADB Root Inclusion Request to the CCADB.
 Disclosure MUST take place within 7 calendar days of issuance and before the subject CA represented in the certificate begins issuing publicly-trusted certificates.
 3. Disclose revocation of all subordinate CA certificates capable of validating to a certificate included in the Chrome Root Store or associated with a CCADB Root Inclusion Request to the CCADB within 7 calendar days of revocation.
 4. Disclose either the Certificate Revocation List (CRL) Distribution Point or a JSON Array of Partitioned CRLs on root and subordinate CA certificate records in the CCADB within 7 days of the corresponding CA issuing its first certificate.
 This applies to each included CA certificate and each CA certificate chaining up to a certificate included in the Chrome Root Store.